census-instrumentation/opencensus-website/content/integrations/blog.md

 On the whole, the light strength shows a very similar trend as the temperature: The light strength would increase to a high level at 6 AM and decrease to a low level at 7 PM every day.
 Different from temperature, the light strength would keep this trend in the weekend.

 One interesting phenomenon is that there are sometimes sudden peaks during the night in the graph.
-The reason is that Google TVCs would come to the building for cleaning in the late evening.
+The reason is that Google staffs would come to the building for cleaning in the late evening.
 Even after they finish their work and leave, there would be a delay for the human detectors inside the building.

 ##### System II